landeiro/NodeCloudPT/README.md

 NodeCloudPT is a NodeJS SDK for the CoudPT service that covers all the API methods and parameters.
 You can see all the API  documentation [here](https://cloudpt.pt/documentation).

-Also has an experimental function that exports directly a file from a URL.
+Also has an experimental function that imports directly a file from a URL.

 ## Basic Examples